 Google Autocomplete reduces typing by filling in a customer’s shipping address.
 Enable it on your online store to have it automatically populate a shopper’s town, state, and ZIP code based on the first line of their address.

 Not only is Google Autocomplete 20% faster than manually typing out an address, but errors on mobile are significantly reduced.
-Customer satisfaction increases all-round if shoppers can order and receive the item without hassle.
+Customer satisfaction increases all-round if they can order and receive an item without hassle.

 5. Take advantage of 1-click checkout

-If there’s one way to summarize the optimal checkout process, it’s “less is more.”
-Fewer steps in the process means less friction for online shoppers, increasing the chances of them converting into a paying customer.“
+If there’s one way to summarize the optimal ecommerce checkout process, it’s “less is more.”
+Fewer steps in the process means less friction for online shoppers, increasing the chances of them converting into a paying customer.

 With 1-click checkout, shoppers only need to enter their information once.
 Details such as their email, shipping address, and credit card details will be stored and autofilled next time they visit.